alexAC2001/Capsone-Build-Your-Gym-Ecommerce/README.md

 # Capsone-Build-Your-Gym-Ecommerce
 I created an ecommerce website where users can register an account and purchase gym products.
+The backend was created in the Spring Boot framework written in Java, whereas the front end was created in the React framework written in JavaScript.

-Here is the homepage of Build Your Gym
+Here is the homepage of Build Your Gym.

 ![image](https://user-images.githubusercontent.com/62003762/207675083-da747797-5b74-4f25-a3bb-a5609ab6708f.png)